francisbautista/flare/README.rst

 Run ``flare new <project-name>`` to create a new Flare project.
 Start the Virtualenv with ``source venv/bin/activate``.

-Utility commands for toggling the Virtualenv is underway.
+Utility commands for toggling the Virtualenv are underway.

 License
 ~~~~~~~